corinne-morrell/intermediate_python/Labs/Lab 4/Lab4_readme.md

 ![Lab 4 Prep](https://i.imgur.com/tHFVRFZ.png)

-When preparing for this lab, I originally thought I would be able to classify the each choice as being "greater than" another choice.
+When preparing for this lab, I originally thought I would be able to classify each choice as being "greater than" another choice.
 In other words, I had hoped I would be able to establish that paper beats rock by writing `paper > rock` so I could then evaluate the outcome as follows:

 ![Example](https://i.imgur.com/fCnT0Pg.png)